 You do not need to remain seated at:

 - Conferences (except during lectures, presentations and workshops)

 - Recreational classes and activities like art classes and choir rehearsals

 Outdoor organized seated gatherings can have a capacity of 5,000 people or 50% capacity, whichever is greater.
 For example, if the venue has a normal seated capacity of 30,000 people, 15,000 people can attend.

 Organized gatherings by sector

-Fairs, festivals, trade shows and stand up receptions can return to normal operations with a communicable disease plan.
+Fairs, festivals and trade shows can return to normal operations with a communicable disease plan.

 A workplace that has workers testing positive for COVID-19 and public health confirming transmission has occurred in the work environment may be ordered to close for a minimum of 10 days.

 For larger workplaces, the closure may be restricted to the locations where transmission has occurred.